Chad Bianco’s 650,000-Ballot Seizure Puts California Governor Race in National Spotlight

 This figure has been disputed by Riverside Registrar of Voters Art Tinoco.
 Tinoco stated in a presentation before the county board of supervisors that the discrepancy between ballots cast and ballots counted barely exceeded 100.

-Bianco says his office will hand count the seized ballots “to prove the election is accurate."
-He also noted during a press conference that his office has been investigating election fraud claims since 2022.
+Bianco says his department will hand count the seized ballots “to prove the election is accurate."
+He also noted during a press conference that he has been investigating election fraud claims since 2022.

 "We have found isolated instances of ballot fraud and voting for people who are dead or voting for people who don't live at the [stated] location.
 We have referred cases to the district attorney's office," he said.